calvinthrall/calvinthrall.github.io/Research.md

 [Greener Pastures?
 A Labor Market Theory of Climate Governance](assets/experts_may_26.pdf) (with Simran Singh and Noah Zucker)<br>
 Revise and Resubmit, **_Journal of Politics_**.

-[Key Officers of U.S. Foreign Service Posts: A Dataset of Diplomatic Representation, 1966-2017](assets/kofsp.pdf) (with David Lindsey and Matt Malis) <br>
-Revise and Resubmit, **_Nature: Scientific Data_**.

 Representation Without Authority: Evidence from Gender Disparities in the U.S. Foreign Service (with David Lindsey and Matt Malis)

 [Organized Business in the American City](assets/chambers_may_26.pdf)<br>
-Under review.
 Previously titled "Industrial Diversification and the Rise of the Local Chamber."

 [Diplomatic Capacity and International Cooperation](assets/capacity_oct_2025.pdf) (with Matt Malis)